Habibi: Laying the Open-Source Foundation of Unified-Dialectal Arabic Speech Synthesis: Experiments

 \subsection{Evaluation Setup}

-All experiments adhere to the benchmarking standards defined in Section~\ref{subsec:benchmark}.
+All experiments adhere to the benchmarking standards defined in \S\ref{subsec:benchmark}.
 We measure three conventional metrics: word error rate (WER) using ASR models, speaker similarity (SIM) leveraging the speaker verification model WavLM~\cite{wavlm}, and naturalness with UTMOS~\cite{utmos}.
-Notably, we report two sets of WER scores: (1) \textbf{WER-O}, evaluated with Omnilingual-ASR-LLM-7B model~\cite{omnilingual} (v1 with a fixed batch size of 64); and (2) \textbf{WER-S}, derived from dialect-specific ASR models, most of which trained following VietASR~\cite{vietasr} except for \texttt{EGY} and \texttt{MAR} (two XLSR fine-tuned models on Hugging Face\footnote[6]{\href{https://huggingface.co/IbrahimAmin/egyptian-arabic-wav2vec2-xlsr-53}{ \texttt{IbrahimAmin/egyptian-arabic-wav2vec2-xlsr-53}}}$^,$\footnote[7]{\href{https://huggingface.co/boumehdi/wav2vec2-large-xlsr-moroccan-darija}{\texttt{boumehdi/wav2vec2-large-xlsr-moroccan-darija}}} are employed).
-The rationale for introducing both is to enable a more reliable conclusion, given that a multilingual model risks cross-dialect recognition bias (\textit{e.g.}, incorrectly ``correcting'' speech that lacks dialect features); conversely, specialized models often suffer from poor generalization and noise resistance.
+Notably, we report two sets of WER scores: (1) \textbf{WER-O}, evaluated with the Omnilingual-ASR-LLM-7B model~\cite{omnilingual} (v1 with a fixed batch size of 64); and (2) \textbf{WER-S}, derived from dialect-specific ASR models, most of which trained following VietASR~\cite{vietasr} except for \texttt{EGY} and \texttt{MAR} (for which two XLSR fine-tuned models on Hugging Face\footnote{\url{https://huggingface.co/IbrahimAmin/egyptian-arabic-wav2vec2-xlsr-53}}$^,$\footnote{\url{https://huggingface.co/boumehdi/wav2vec2-large-xlsr-moroccan-darija}} are employed).
+The rationale for introducing both is to enable more reliable conclusions: a multilingual model risks cross-dialect recognition bias (\textit{e.g.}, incorrectly ``correcting'' speech that lacks certain dialect features), whereas specialized models often suffer from poor generalization and noise robustness.